 The oldest public art museum in the Southeast in Savannah as well.
 The Savannah’s Telfair Museum consists of two National Historic Landmark buildings circa 1820, the Telfair Academy and the Owens-Thomas House.
 You can also walk the contemporary Jepson Center, which houses unique exhibitions, tours, and collections throughout the year.

 Historic homes in Savannah

 If you are into home tours, Savannah has them in spades.
-Check out the Andrew Low House (home to the founder of the Girl Scouts), Harper Fowlkes House (a stunning Greek revival mansion), Davenport House (beautiful Federal style brick home built in 1820), and the Mercer-Williams House (made famous by the book “Midnight in the Garden of Good and Evil”).
-Each house offers a wonderful tour that provides insight to the home’s history and former owners.
+Check out the Andrew Low House (home to the founder of the Girl Scouts), Harper Fowlkes House (a stunning Greek revival mansion), Davenport House (beautiful Federal-style brick home built in 1820), and the Mercer-Williams House (made famous by the book “Midnight in the Garden of Good and Evil”).
+Each house offers a wonderful tour that provides insight into the home’s history and former owners.

 Where to eat in Savannah

 Speaking of food, a few restaurants you will want to check out on your girls’ weekend in Savannah: